napudumaran/Learning-Documentation-and-Projects/notes/Windows-to-POP_OS.md

 ## How I made POP_OS!
 My new daily driver
 - Installed Steam via an `apt` install.
 [Notes Here](/notes/expanded/Steam_Install_Explained.md)
+- Installed `flatpak` and then installed Spotify [Notes to come soon]
 - Deleted the login with password prompt via `seahorse`
 - How to set a wallpaper for multiple monitors since I can't get Wallpaper Engine on Steam to work [Notes to come soon]